infinitytracking/InfinityJavascriptBundle/README.md

-#InfinityTracking InfinityJavaScriptBundle
+#InfinityTracking InfinityJavascriptBundle

-Symfony2 Bundle to add Infinity Tracking JavaScript code to your site.
+Symfony2 Bundle to add Infinity Tracking Javascript code to your site.
 Support for page tracking, number replacement, custom triggers.

 The configuration you define is made available to all twig templates